-The four-year headcount trend shows that the number of younger professoriate (under age 44) has increased.
+The four-year headcount trend shows that the number of younger professoriate (under age 44) has slightly decreased.
+Additionally, the majority of professoriate are 45 years of age and older, with 43% 55 and older.
 However, the majority of professoriate are 45 years of age and older, with 43% 55 and older.
 UBC's retirement data shows that the average retirement age for professoriate has increased by one year since 2015.
 These trends highlight the opportunity to support succession planning for professoriate faculty at the university.